raznem/parsera/docs/api/getting-started.md

 }'
 ```

+If some data is missing, you can retry with `precision_mode`, which does softer page reduction and can find data hidden in HTML tags.
+For details, see [Precision mode](api/precision-mode.md).

 By default, `proxy_country` is `UnitedStates`, it's recommended to set `proxy_country` parameter to a specific country in the request since a page could not be available from all locations.
 [Here](proxy.md) you can find a full list of proxy countries available.

 ## Parse endpoint